Financial education (#InsureWisely)

 Insure yourself wisely: motor insurance

-Motor insurance is a legal requirement in Europe — here are five tips to help you get the right cover, drive safely and know what to do in case of an accident.
+Motor insurance is a legal requirement in Europe.
+This infographic offers five practical tips to help you choose the right cover, drive safely and know what to do if you have an accident.

 READ HERE